MailkShan/Demo-class/README.md

 # Demo-class
-This is Demo class for Git and Github
+This is Demo class for Git and Github.